Alcohol proof: United Kingdom

-On 1 January 1980, Britain adopted the ABV system of measurement prescribed by the European Union, of which it was a member.
+On 1 January 1980, Britain adopted the ABV system of measurement prescribed by the European Union, of which it was then a member.
 The OIML recommendation for ABV used by the EU states the alcohol by volume in a mixture containing alcohol as a percentage of the total volume of the mixture at a temperature of 293.15 K. It replaced the Sikes hydrometer method of measuring the proof of spirits, which had been used in Britain for over 160 years.

 United States

 In the United States, alcohol content is legally mandated to be specified as an ABV percentage.
 For bottled spirits over 100 ml containing no solids, actual alcohol content is allowed to vary by up to 0.15% of the ABV stated on the label.
 By contrast, bottled spirits which are less than 100 ml (as well as those which otherwise contain solids) may vary by up to 0.25%.
 Proof (the term degrees proof is not used), defined as being twice the percentage of alcohol by volume, may be optionally stated in conjunction with the ABV.
 For example, whisky may be labeled as 50% ABV and as 100 proof; 86-proof whisky contains 43% ABV.
 The most typical bottling proof for spirits in the United States is 80 US proof, and there is special legal recognition of 100-proof spirits in the bottled in bond category defined since 1897.